Arunima-Paul/.excel/README.md

-Interactive Data Analysis Dashboard in MS Excel about Bike Sales Data.
+Static and Interactive Data Analysis Dashboard in MS Excel.
-This is my first data analysis dashboard.
+These are my first data analysis dashboards.
+The Amazon Prime dashboard is a static one, whereas the Bike Sales Dashboard is an interactive Excel dashboard.